magusidris/giricode-frontend-bulma/README.md

 -   💅 **Beautiful**: Clean and modern design
 -   🔧 **Configurable**: Easily customizable to fit your needs

-## 🤝 Contributing

-We welcome contributions!
-Please check out our [contributing guide](CONTRIBUTING.md) for more details.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.